This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Proposed changes

-Members speaking during day one of report stage have put forward amendments (changes) to the bill on subjects including:
+Members speaking during day one of report stage put forward amendments (changes) to the bill on subjects including:

-- whistleblowing definitions
+- whistleblowing

 - authorities of the Commanding Officers